 3. Click and drag through the cells that you want to use as part of the calculation (B2:B11) and add a comma after the range.

 4. Well done!
 But the condition is still missing.
-Type our criteria (“F”) in quotation marks, and don’t forget to close the parenthesis.
+Type our criteria (“F”) in quotation marks or single quotes, and don’t forget to close the parenthesis.

 5. At last, press ENTER to apply the formula to that cell.

 6. Voilà!
 Now let’s do the same thing for males.
 Just change the criteria from “F” to “M.”

 Everything is now ready to create a pie chart.

 Once you have all the necessary data ordered, it’s high time to bring it to life with the help of a pie chart.
 Here’s how we do it: